mvodkin/Chess/README.md

 <img src="./screenshots/chess.png"></img>

 To play:
-* <a href="https://github.com/cssherry/chess/archive/gh-pages.zip">Download</a> and unzip this repository.
+* Clone this repository to your machine.
-* Make sure ruby is installed on your computer.
+* Make sure ruby and the Bundler gem are installed on your computer.
-* Navigate to the project folder and run `ruby "chess.rb"`
+* Navigate to the project folder and run
+`bundle install` in the terminal.
+* Run `ruby "chess.rb"`.
 * Use the arrow keys and enter to select the piece you want to move.